armgong/rjulia/README.md

 RJulia
 ======

-R package Call Julia,use Julia embeded api write a packege for R.
+RJula is a  R to Julia interface. it provides an interface between R and Julia.
+It allows to create Array, run script  in julia  from R.

 currently it can be use on unix and windows console,on windows gui it crashed.